 Kaesong Koryo Insam Liquor

 It’s a 700ml, 86 proof bottle of 20-year-old rice alcohol distilled and bottled in Kaesong, North Korea.
-Inside it contains Kaesong’s speciality ‘insam’ (ginseng), an extensive root plant that’s been grown for six years — the perfect timing to highly concentrated nutrients.
-Why is it bottled?
-Well, ginseng is said to wield a myriad of medicinal benefits, ranging from beating physical and mental fatigue to diabetes.
-It’s found globally, however, the Korean ginseng has a solid reputation and North Korea recently released a wonder drug named Kumdang-2 containing ginseng and traces of rare earth metals such as gold and platinum (and not a lot else) that apparently cures Ebola, AIDS, MERS, tuberculosis and cancer.
-Interesting.
+It contains Kaesong’s speciality ‘insam’ (ginseng), an extensive root plant that’s been grown for six years, the perfect timing to highly concentrated nutrients.
+The ginseng is said to wield a myriad of medicinal benefits such as beating physical or mental fatigue to treating diabetes.
+Ginseng is found globally but the Korean ginseng has a solid reputation, North Korea even started producing a ‘wonder drug’ named Kumdang-2 which contains ginseng and traces of rare earth metals such as gold and platinum.
+It allegedly cures Ebola, AIDS, MERS, tuberculosis and cancer.

 North Korean Stamps